Skip to main content

 – Wallet

-For prescriptions, make sure it is in original container and bring enough of a supply to last your program (click here to learn more about bringing medication into Japan).
+For prescription medication, bring the original container, copy of the prescription, and enough supply to last your program (click here to learn more about bringing medication into Japan).

 – Reusable water bottle